andy94077/test_pro/README.md

 It will use diff to compare answers, and if they are incorrect, it will output the first 10 lines.

 ### Note
 For Windows users, since you don't have diff, you can't use the diff feature.
-But you can copy the ```diff.exe``` from git bash, and then save it in the ```bin``` folder.
-You must put that folder into the same directory of test_pro.
+To solve this problem, you must launch test_pro only in git bash, or you can copy ```diff.exe``` and some dll files from git bash and then add diff.exe to the environment variables.

 ## Compilation